 - Recognized in the Super Lawyers "Virginia Rising Stars" list.

-Frequently asked questions about Virginia traffic violations and DUI
+Frequently asked questions about Virginia DUI and traffic violation

 What drunk driving indicators do police look for?

 Police look for the following types of behaviors that may indicate a driver is intoxicated.

 Is there anything I should not say or do during a DUI stop?